wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    * v1.22 was the current version at Sep 2021.
    <br /><br />

-1. Get the latest Semantic version of a stable release of Kubernetes (such as "v1.22.1"):
+1. PROTIP: Get the latest Semantic version of a stable release of Kubernetes (such as "v1.22.1") as variable <tt>K8_VERSION</tt> :

    <pre>curl -sS https://storage.googleapis.com/kubernetes-release/release/stable.txt</pre>